Otto von Bolschwing: Central Intelligence Agency

-Whereas US intelligence agencies had seen fit to reject von Bolschwing as self-serving and disloyal in 1947, the major intensification of the Cold War over the ensuing two years had led them to see those matters as less vital by 1949.
+Whereas U.S. intelligence agencies had rejected von Bolschwing as self-serving and disloyal in 1947, the major intensification of the Cold War over the ensuing two years led them to see those matters as less vital by 1949.
 Von Bolschwing had also impressed his CIA interlocutors with claims that his previous employer, the Gehlen Organization, was likely compromised by Soviet intelligence due to its reliance on former Wehrmacht officers to fill its upper-ranks.
-He would later complain to US officials:
+He would later complain to U.S. officials:

 The French, British and also Russians had gotten ahold of a large number of [German] Staff Officers.
 Each one of them was using them in intelligence work.
 Recognizing the traditional closeness of most German intelligence personnel and most Staff Officers, I feared we were being penetrated by the East, rather than penetrating them.

 The strategy proved effective and by February 1950 von Bolschwing was working on behalf of the CIA station in Pullach as a case officer, serving under the Agency cryptonym: "Unrest".
-He also received ample US funding in order to establish another smaller and more secretive West German intelligence service that was intended to operate parallel to the Gehlen Organization.
-While continuing to direct the infiltration of CIA assets into Communist-controlled eastern Europe, von Bolschwing’s group also secretly monitored the actions and personnel of the Gehlen Organization for disloyalty or potential penetration by Soviet intelligence, reporting their findings to their American sponsors.
+He also received ample U.S. funding in order to establish another smaller and more secretive West German intelligence service that was intended to operate parallel to the Gehlen Organization.
+While continuing to direct the infiltration of CIA assets into Communist-controlled eastern Europe, von Bolschwing’s group also secretly monitored the actions and personnel of the Gehlen Organization for disloyalty or potential penetration by Soviet intelligence.
 Bolschwing specialized in sending agents into Hungary and Romania.
-The American journalist Christopher Simpson wrote: "There can be little doubt that the U.S. intelligence agencies that made extensive use of von Bolschwing were aware of his role in the Bucharest pogrom".
+American journalist Christopher Simpson wrote: "There can be little doubt that the U.S. intelligence agencies that made extensive use of von Bolschwing were aware of his role in the Bucharest pogrom".